From A Wiki of Ice and Fire

 Rakharo, Aggo, and Jhogo are commanded by Daenerys to use her khalasar to subdue the hinterlands of Meereen and end the slavery there.
 Ser Barristan later reports the bloodriders successfully harried the slavers from the hills and struck the shackles off the slaves, and are planting and bringing crops to Meereen to market.

 Daenerys later recalls Rakharo and her other bloodriders back to Meereen.
 Upon their return, Daenerys notes Rakharo has grown more tall and muscular, towering over both Aggo and Jhogo, and has four new bells added to his braid.
 Both Irri and Jhiqui now desire him and argue over who he would prefer, but Daenerys orders them to stop fighting over the blood of her blood.
-Rakharo later expresses disgust at the cannibalism of the diseased refugee survivors of the Siege of Astapor.
+Rakharo later expresses disgust at the cannibalism of the diseased refugee survivors of the fall of Astapor.
 He and Jhogo are shamed by Daenerys into aiding the sufferers of the bloody flux by helping them bathe in the nearby ocean.

 Rakharo leads a scouting party beyond the Skahazadhan, informing Daenerys of Dothraki scouts from an impending khalasar with slaves to be sold at the Yunkish slave markets outside of Meereen.
 He later accompanies Daenerys to Daznak's Pit as part of the royal procession's guard.